 During hypnobirthing classes, you will both get the opportunity to learn breathing, relaxation and visualisation techniques.
 But this practice isn’t just confined to the class, as these are methods that you will continue at home.

-Your partner will be given a role to play during labour and birth such as giving light touch massage, creating a supportive environment, prompting relaxation and being supportive .
+Your partner will be given a role to play during labour and birth such as giving light touch massage, creating a supportive environment, prompting relaxation and being encouraging and supportive.

-Doing your hypnobirthing at home is a necessary element of the course, as it will help to ensure you are familiarised with the techniques and can automatically go into a very relaxed state on your birthing day.
-So once you find yourself in labour, it will be like second nature for both of you.
+Practising hypnobirthing at home is a necessary element of the course, as it will help to ensure you are familiarised with the techniques and can automatically go into a very relaxed state on your birthing day.
+So once you find yourself in labour, it will be like second nature for both of you

 Iain from Rickmansworth says: